hyphanet/website/content/pages/about.md

-https://github.com/freenet/fred), but there is also some useful documentation on [the wiki](https://wiki.freenetproject.org/) (you may have to search a bit), and most implemented ideas have been discussed in detail on [the mailing lists](help.html#mailing-lists) at some point, more recently often in-Freenet forums such as FMS, or [the bug tracker](https://freenet.mantishub.io/) hosted by MantisHub.
+https://github.com/freenet/fred), but there is also some useful documentation on [the wiki](https://wiki.freenetproject.org/) (you may have to search a bit), and most implemented ideas have been discussed in detail on [the mailing lists](help.html#mailing-lists) at some point, more recently often in-Hyphanet forums such as FMS, or [the bug tracker](https://freenet.mantishub.io/) hosted by MantisHub.

 [icon_pdf]: /assets/img/small-n-flat/file-pdf.png